abshahid98/Pakistan_Currency_Detector_App/README.md

-# Pakistan Currency Detector App
+# Pakistani Currency Detector App
 ## About
 Pakistani Currency detector using Deep learning Image classification and transfer Learning applying Resenet50 model.
 It have 10 classes from 1 rupee coin to 5000 rupee note covering all currency of Pakistan.